ga-wdi-lessons/rails-many-to-many/README.md

 #### How Do We Get the Logged-In User?

-Because we are using Devise to handle user authentication, it gives us access to a `current_user` method that, when called, returns the person who is currently logged in.
+Because we are using Devise to handle user authentication, it gives us access to a `current_user` method that, when called, returns the user who is currently logged in.
 At a high level, think of it as running something like `User.find_by(logged_in: true)`.

 This means that in your controller you can write code like `Favorite.create(user: current_user)`.